AshwinJay/ashwinjay.github.io/notes-about-me.md

   - Humility and inquisitiveness
   - Honesty and sincerity
-  - Determination
+  - Determination and passion
-  - Organization and clarity of thought
+  - Organization and simplicity
-  - Objectivity and passion
+  - Objectivity and clarity of thought
   - Frugality and generosity (still working on the latter)
   - Emotional literacy and self-control (still working on it)
   - Empathy and compassion (still working on it)